benjaminfichet/SkinLib/README.md

 # SkinLib
 An object oriented set of classes/structs aiming to replace Max's SkinOps.

-###Classes/Structs
+### Classes/Structs

-- SkinModifier
+- SkinModifier    - Main interface
-- SkinBone
+- SkinBone        - Bone representation (bone_id, list_id, etc..)
-- SkinVertex
+- SkinVertex      - Vertex representation (id, influencing bones, etc..)
-- SkinVertexBone
+- SkinVertexBone  - Vertex local bone representation
-- SkinHelpers
+- SkinHelpers     - Some helper functions to work with 3dsmax Skins
-- SkinModifierOps
+- SkinModifierOps - Regular SkinOps functions are available as methods from here!

+***SkinLib*** is very wip!
+Large parts are to be implemented, any help is appreciated!